SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

    ![Troubleshooting](./images/toubleshooting1.png)

 2. If the OData service is not accessible the connection with principal propagation might not be correct.
-St up a destination with basic authentication and see if you can now access the service.
+Set up a destination with basic authentication and see if you can now access the service.
 Use the credentials of the S/4HANA user you have created in the SAP S/4HANA setup.
-If this works use again the principal propagation destination and check with the following steps if you your principal is propagated correct.
+If this works use again the principal propagation destination and check with the following steps the propagation of the principal.

    ![Troubleshooting](./images/basicauthentication.png)